-Alternative 2 Tier 2 analysis: The proposed amendments require new nonresidential buildings with 0-9 actual parking spaces to install EV capable infrastructure in 45% of the total number of actual parking spaces with no requirement for EVSE.
-New nonresidential buildings with 10 or greater actual parking spaces shall install EV capable infrastructure in 45% of the total number of actual parking spaces and 33% of the number of required EV capable spaces need to be provided with electric vehicle supply equipment (EVSE).
-The net resulting percentage for the required EV capable infrastructure is 30% for 10 or more actual parking spaces.
-The net resulting percentage for the required EVSE is 15% for 10 or more actual parking spaces.
-The incremental percentage increase for EV capable spaces above the proposed mandatory respective code in Table 5.106.5.3.1 is from 20% (net 15%) to 45% (net 30%) and the incremental percentage increase for Level 2 EVSE above the proposed mandatory respective code in Table 5.106.5.3.1 is from net 5% to net 15%.
-This alternative was rejected at this time as a mandatory requirement at the state level because it is more costly.
-However, this alternative can still be adopted by local governments as mandatory at the local level as a Tier 2 option and is being proposed in this rulemaking by BSC.
-This alternative would add 0.6 - 2.1 percent to total costs for nonresidential new construction above the proposed mandatory provisions.
-This requirement would result in the installation of an additional 168,404 to 207,745 Level 2 EV capable spaces and 119,058 to 145,027 Level 2 EV chargers over the proposed mandatory provisions during the 3-year life of the amendments.
+Alternative 2: CBSC considered adoption of a requirement for an additional 10 percent Level 2 EV Chargers and additional 15 percent Level 2 capable spaces above the proposed mandatory requirement for new nonresidential buildings with 10 or more spaces.
+This alternative, though can still be adopted by local governments as mandatory at the local level, was rejected at this time as a mandatory requirement at the state level because it is more costly.
+This alternative would have added 0.6 - 2.1 percent to total costs for nonresidential new construction above the proposed mandatory provisions.
+This requirement would have resulted in the installation of an additional 168,404 to 207,745 Level 2 EV capable spaces and 119,058 to 145,027 Level 2 EV chargers over the proposed mandatory provisions during the 3-year life of the amendments.
 Initial construction costs for Alternative 2 were estimated to total an additional \$398 to \$752 million with avoided retrofit costs of \$2,012 to \$2,822 million resulting in a statewide benefit of \$1,260 to \$2,424 million over the 3-year life of the amendments compared to the proposed mandatory provisions.
 An additional 1,047,000 to 1,280,000 metric tons CO2e emission reduction annually could be achieved compared to the proposed mandatory provisions.

-FISCAL IMPACT STATEMENT
+FISCAL IMPACT STATEMENT Items:

-Items: